-- 1 Determine which side condensate piping will exit the unit, location of trap, field-provided fittings and length of PVC pipe required to reach available drain. - 2 Use a large flat head screw driver or a 1/2" drive socket extension and remove plug (figure 43) from the cold end header box at the appropriate location on the side of the unit.
+- 2 Use a large flat head screw driver or a 1/2" drive socket extension and remove plug (figure 43) from the cold end header box at the appropriate location on the side of the unit.
 Install provided 3/4 NPT street elbow fitting into cold end header box.
 Use Teflon tape or appropriate pipe dope. - NOTE - Cold end header box drain plugs are factory installed.
 Check the unused plug for tightness to prevent leakage. - 3 Install the cap over the clean out opening at the base of the trap.
 Secure with clamp.
-See figure 49. - 4 Install drain trap using appropriate PVC fittings, glue all joints.
-Glue the provided drain trap as shown in figure 49.
-Route the condensate line to an open drain - 5 Figure 46 shows the furnace and evaporator coil using a separate drain.
+See FIGURE 49. - 4 Install drain trap using appropriate PVC fittings, glue all joints.
+Glue the provided drain trap as shown in FIGURE 49.
+Route the condensate line to an open drain. - 5 FIGURE 46 shows the furnace and evaporator coil using a separate drain.
 If necessary, the condensate line from the furnace and evaporator coil can drain together.
-See figures 47 and 48.
-The field provided vent must be a minimum 1" to a maximum 2" length above the condensate drain outlet connection. - 6 If unit will be started immediately upon completion of installation, prime trap per procedure outlined in Unit Start-Up section.

-NOTE - If necessary the condensate trap may be installed up to 5 feet away from the furnace.
+See FIGURE 47 and FIGURE 48.
+The field provided vent must be a minimum 1" to a maximum 2" length above the condensate drain outlet connection. - NOTE If necessary the condensate trap may be installed up to 5 feet away from the furnace.
 Piping from furnace must slope down a minimum of 1/4" per ft. toward trap.

 NOTE - Appropriately sized tubing and barbed fitting may be used for condensate drain.
 Attach to the drain on the trap using a hose clamp.
-See figure 44.
+See FIGURE 44